sclaussen/apex/README.md

 tdata 20:00:00,0,0,30,7,0,0,0,0,0,0,0,0,0
 tdata 21:00:00,0,0,15,2,0,0,0,0,0,0,0,0,0
 tdata 23:59:00,0,0,10,0,0,0,0,0,0,0,0,0,0
-If Output Feed = ON Then MP40-Feed
-If Output Wave = ON Then MP40-Wave
 If Output Siphon = ON Then OFF
 If Output Maintenance = ON Then OFF
+If Output MP40-Feed = ON Then MP40-Feed
+If Output MP40-Const = ON Then MP40-Const
+If Output MP40-Lagoon = ON Then MP40-Lagoon
+If Output MP40-Nutr = ON Then MP40-Nutr
+If Output MP40-Pulse = ON Then MP40-Pulse
+If Output MP40-ReefC = ON Then MP40-ReefC
+If Output MP40-Tidal = ON Then MP40-Tidal
 ```